Jesster59/jessters-combat-tracker-enhanced/README.md

 - Combat Statistics: Analyze combat performance with detailed statistics and summaries
 - Dice Roller: Built-in dice roller with support for complex expressions and modifiers
 - Templates: Save and reuse encounters, monsters, and player characters
-Themes: Customize the appearance with multiple theme options Responsive Design: Works on desktop, tablet, and mobile devices Offline Support: Full functionality without an internet connection Data Import/Export: Share and backup your data easily Getting Started
+- Themes: Customize the appearance with multiple theme options
+- Responsive Design: Works on desktop, tablet, and mobile devices
+- Offline Support: Full functionality without an internet connection
+- Data Import/Export: Share and backup your data easily

+Getting Started
 Quick Start Guide

-Add Combatants: Click the "+" button in the Initiative panel to add players and monsters Roll Initiative: Enter initiative values or use the built-in dice roller Start Combat: Click the "Start" button to begin tracking turns Manage Turns: Use the combat controls to advance turns and rounds Track Health: Click on combatants to update their health and conditions End Combat: Click "End Combat" when the encounter is finished to see statistics Key Components
+- Add Combatants: Click the "+" button in the Initiative panel to add players and monsters
+- Roll Initiative: Enter initiative values or use the built-in dice roller
+- Start Combat: Click the "Start" button to begin tracking turns
+- Manage Turns: Use the combat controls to advance turns and rounds
+- Track Health: Click on combatants to update their health and conditions
+- End Combat: Click "End Combat" when the encounter is finished to see statistics

+Key Components

-Initiative Panel: Displays combatants in initiative order Combat Controls: Buttons to start/pause combat, advance turns/rounds, and end combat Tactical Map: Visual representation of the battlefield Combat Log: Record of actions and events during combat Statistics Panel: Combat performance metrics and analysis System Requirements
+- Initiative Panel: Displays combatants in initiative order
+- Combat Controls: Buttons to start/pause combat, advance turns/rounds, and end combat
+- Tactical Map: Visual representation of the battlefield
+- Combat Log: Record of actions and events during combat
+- Statistics Panel: Combat performance metrics and analysis

+System Requirements

-Browser: Chrome 80+, Firefox 72+, Safari 13.1+, Edge 80+
+- Browser: Chrome 80+, Firefox 72+, Safari 13.1+, Edge 80+
-Storage: 50MB of local storage for app data
+- Storage: 50MB of local storage for app data
-Screen: Minimum resolution of 768x600 pixels
+- Screen: Minimum resolution of 768x600 pixels

+Project Structure

 jessters-combat-tracker/
 ├── css/                  # Stylesheets